dtold/HYDROS/README.md

    procedures are saved.
 It is recommended that this file be inspected in case of any unexpected problems.

-Finally, if there are any further questions about aspects not covered in this brief manual, do not hesitate to send an e-mail to dtold &AT& physics.ucla.edu.
+Finally, if there are any further questions about aspects not covered in this brief manual, do not hesitate to send an e-mail to dtold &AT& ipp.mpg.de.